 If reading music is something you do not feel very confident about then this is the lesson to really step up and learn.
 YOU CAN DO IT!
 It is not difficult to read simple 8th note and 16th note rhythms.
 Count things out slowly as I teach you in the videos for this lesson as well as for lesson five.
 It will come with time and you will be SO GLAD you took the time to learn how to read music!

-FREE VIDEO LESSONS: You can enter your name and email above and get INSTANT ACCESS to 3 HOURS of instructional videos that accompany these lessons.
+FREE VIDEO LESSONS: Enter your name and email and get these 3 powerful lesson videos.
 Plus, as a DrummingExpert.com Network member you will receive many other tips and secrets on how to develop your drumming technique to a world-class level!